pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 };
 ```

-Be sure to include a `main` field in the package’s `package.json` that points to this file:
+Be sure to include a corresponding `main` field in the package’s `package.json` that points to this file:

 ```json
 "main": "lib/main"